kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 <center>
 <h2>The End</h2>

-<p style="text-align:justify">I first read about this in Andrej Karpathy's blogpost on his analysis on ImageNet and thought it was a simple but powerful technique for putting deep learning into practice.
+<p style="text-align:justify">I first read about this in Andrej Karpathy's <a href="http://karpathy.github.io/2014/09/02/what-i-learned-from-competing-against-a-convnet-on-imagenet/">blogpost</a> on his analysis on ImageNet and thought it was a simple but powerful technique for putting deep learning into practice.
 Understanding your data is definitely  important it is also important to have a powerful model architecture and practices to be able to learn from the data.
 Ideally learning the right features require several different images with variations , which could be possible by gathering more data or by augmentations.
 I hope to write a future blogpost to explain how you could visualize what CNN network has learnt.</p>

 <h3>References</h3>